odriverobotics/ODrive/docs/reStructuredText/can-guide.rst

 #.
 Use :code:`encode_message()` to get a byte array representation of data for sending
 #.
 Use :code:`decode_message()` to get a dictionary representation of data for receiving

-The :ref:`CAN DBC Example <../tools/can_dbc_example.py>` script shows you how this can be used.
+The `CAN DBC Example <https://github.com/odriverobotics/ODrive/blob/master/tools/can_dbc_example.py>`_ script shows you how this can be used.
 This is the recommended method of serializing and deserializing.

-If you're using C++, then you can use the :ref:`CANHelpers <..firmware/communication/../../../Firmware/communication/can/can_helpers.hpp>` single-header library to do this instead, although the DBC file isn't used.
+If you're using C++, then you can use the `CANHelpers <https://github.com/odriverobotics/ODrive/blob/master/Firmware/communication/can/can_helpers.hpp>`_ single-header library to do this instead, although the DBC file isn't used.